chilperic/hello-world/README.md

 # hello-world
- This is a test to know how to use Github
+ This is  test to know how to use Github
+I am happy to use this online collaboration
+This is one of the wonderful things that I learn at @AIMS